Nethereum/Nethereum.Docs/docs/get-started-get-balance-infura.md

 ### Install Nethereum packages.
-You can now add Nethereum to your stack by installing one of [Nethereum Nugets](https://www.nuget.org/packages?q=nethereum) For this Tutorial, you will need  [Nethereum Portable](https://www.nuget.org/packages/Nethereum.Web3/):
+You can now add Nethereum to your stack by installing one of [Nethereum Nugets](https://www.nuget.org/packages?q=nethereum) For this Tutorial, you will need  [Nethereum Web3](https://www.nuget.org/packages/Nethereum.Web3/):

 ```
-$ dotnet add package Nethereum.Portable
+$ dotnet add package Nethereum.Web3
 ```

 The next step is to create an instance of Web3, with the infura url for mainnet.